tazama-lf/docs/Guides/licensing.md

 - Sign off all your commits following the DCO requirements.

-- Read the [CONTRIBUTING guide](https://github.com/tazama-lf/.github/blob/main/CONTRIBUTING.md) for more details on the contribution process.
+## Further reading

-- If you have any questions about licensing or contribution requirements, feel free to open an issue or reach out to the maintainers.
+Read the [CONTRIBUTING guide](https://github.com/tazama-lf/.github/blob/main/CONTRIBUTING.md) for more details on the contribution process.

-Thank you for contributing!
+Thank you for contributing to Tazama!
+Your efforts help make our platform smarter, safer, and more insightful for financial ecosystems everywhere.
+Need assistance?
+[Open a Discussion](https://github.com/tazama-lf/tazama-project/discussions) or [raise an Issue](https://github.com/tazama-lf/tazama-project/issues).